-Section 7(1) (a) (v)

-Procedure to be followed when accessing

-a document from the Trinidad and Tobago
+Section 7 (1) (a) (v) Procedure to be followed when accessing a Document from the ODPM.

-Defence Force:

-The policy of the Trinidad and Tobago Defence Force is to respond to all oral and written requests, for information.
-However, in order to exercise the rights given to the applicant by the FOIA (for example the right to challenge a decision if the request for information is refused), the applicant must make his/her request in writing using the prescribed form (i.e., the 'Request for Access to Official Document (s)' form), which is available at the Headquarters of the Trinidad and Tobago Defence Force or at any other authority.
+The policy of the Office of Disaster Preparedness and Management (ODPM) is to respond to all oral and written requests for information.
+However, in order to exercise the rights given to the applicant by the FOIA (for example, the right to challenge a decision if your request for information is refused), the applicant must make his/her request in writing, using the prescribed form (i.e., the 'Request for Access to Official Document (s) form), which is available at the ODPM or at any public authority.

-Requests must be addressed to the Designated Officer in the Trinidad and Tobago Defence Force.
+Requests must be addressed to the Designated Officer in the ODPM.
 See Section 7 (1) (a) (vi) for a listing of the Designated Officers.

-Details in the Request
+Details of Request

 Applicants should provide clear details that will allow for speedy identification and location of the records that are being requested.
 If insufficient information is provided, clarification will be sought from the applicant.
-If the applicant is not sure how to write the request or what details to include, he/she is advised to communicate with our Designated Officer.
+If the applicant is not sure how to write the request or what details to include, he/she is advised to communicate with the Designated Officer.